JiayiCai152k/AI-Art-Detector/README.md

 For the Logistic Regression model, feature importance is also displayed.

+## Jupyter Notebooks

+The repository includes several Jupyter notebooks for model development and analysis:

+- `ai-artwork-detection.ipynb`: Main notebook for AI artwork detection implementation and experimentation
+- `cnn_test.ipynb`: Development and testing of the CNN model architecture

+These notebooks contain:
+- Detailed model development process
+- Data preprocessing steps
+- Training and validation procedures
+- Performance analysis and visualizations
+- Experimental results and comparisons

+The notebooks serve as both documentation and development tools, showing the complete workflow from data preparation to model evaluation.

 ## Notes

 - The application uses MPS (Metal Performance Shaders) if available on macOS, otherwise falls back to CPU